The Ultimate Direct Response Facebook Advertising Guide

 Exclusions

-Make sure to exclude people that have purchased or converted in all of the above retargeting and prospecting segments so that you do not waste impressions on converted users.
+Make sure to exclude people who have purchased or converted in all of the above retargeting and prospecting segments so that you do not waste impressions on converted users.

 Set Up & Execution